Industry 4.0: How far it has come, and how you can go far in it

 Moving on to an important question: Will automation lead to loss of jobs that are deemed to be redundant?

-The answer could be yes and no. This is because while automation processing will lead to companies dismissing employees engaged in redundant tasks, it will also create a skillset-void that will need to be filled up by the best tech experts in the market.
+The answer could be yes and no. This is because while automation processing will lead to companies dismissing employees engaged in redundant tasks, it will also create a skillset-void that will need to be filled.
 A study into the roles of 15 million workers across 20 different nations found that the rise of smart machines, robots and algorithms will create more jobs (133 million) than it usurps (75 million).
 Urging, both young and mid-level employees to upskill and be ready for the ‘jobs of the future’.

 What are these roles and skills of the future?
 Let’s have a look.

-- The financial sector: Experts in Artificial Intelligence (AI), cryptocurrency, blockchain and cybersecurity – all of which are Industry 4.0 enabling technologies – are highly sought after in the FinTech industry.
+- The financial sector: Professionals in Artificial Intelligence (AI), cryptocurrency, blockchain and cybersecurity – all of which are Industry 4.0 enabling technologies – are highly sought after in the FinTech industry.

 - The engineering sector: There will be a requirement for production, process, chemical and mechanical and mechatronics engineers who will be required to not only to look after operations within industrial and manufacturing units but also develop the automation tools in collaboration with computer science and electronics engineers.
 Oil, gas and mining or energy sectors will also look to hire engineers with skills in IoT, automation and big data.